Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

 It is already established that the emails you send must have some purpose, so users can simply understand the messaging of it.

-But more than that, you also have to assure the value you are providing them through your emails.
+But more than that, you also have to ensure the value you are providing them through your emails.
 Every email must offer your subscribers something valuable that they cannot turn back on.

 You cannot send every email about selling and consider its value.

-Rather the ratio is quite the opposite, you will send most of the emails helping customers in their problems or providing value to them in one way or another, and then once a while you send them an email about selling.
+Rather the ratio is quite the opposite; you will spend most of the emails helping customers with their problems or providing value to them in one way or another, and then once in a while, you send them an email about selling.

 It can offer actionable tips, guides, e-books, free resources, free trials, and other content-driven elements to offer.

 You have to put yourself into your customers’ shoes and think about what kind of information will be useful for them